SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 Java analysis is able to react to the java version used for sources.
 This feature allows the deactivation of rules that target higher versions of Java than the one in use in the project so that false positives aren't generated from irrelevant rules.

 The feature relies entirely on the `sonar.java.source` property, which is automatically filled by most of the scanners used for analyses (Maven, Gradle).
 Java version-specific rules are not disabled when `sonar.java.source` is not provided.
-Concretely, rules which are designed to target specific java versions (tagged "java7" or "java8") are activated by default in the Sonar Way Java profile.
+Concretely, rules which are designed to target specific java versions (tagged "java8" or "java11") are activated by default in the Sonar Way Java profile.
 From a user perspective, the feature is fully automatic, but it means that you probably want your projects to be correctly configured.

 When using SonarScanner to perform analyses of project, the property `sonar.java.source` can to be set manually in `sonar-project.properties`.
 Accepted formats are:
 * "1.X" (for instance 1.6 for java 6, 1.7 for java 7, 1.8 for java 8, etc.)
-* "X" (for instance 7 for java 7, 8 for java 8, etc. )
+* "X" (for instance 8 for java 8, 11 for java 11, etc. )

-Example: `sonar.java.source=1.6`
+Example: `sonar.java.source=11`

 If the property is provided, the analysis will take the source version into account, and execute related rules accordingly.
-At run time, each of these rules will be executed – or not – depending of the Java version used by sources within the project.
-For instance, on a correctly configured project built with Java 6, rules targeting Java 7 and Java 8 will never raise issues, even though they are enabled in the associated rule profile.
+At run time, each of these rules will be executed – or not – depending upon the Java version used by sources within the project.
+For instance, on a correctly configured project built with Java 11, rules targeting Java 17 and Java 21 will never raise issues, even though they are enabled in the associated rule profile.

 ## Batch mode settings